 When you or a loved one is experiencing whiplash headaches and other symptoms as a result of an auto accident, the pain and discomfort can be debilitating, greatly altering your lifestyle and finding relief becomes crucial.
 Chiropractic care is an effective treatment option for headaches and whiplash and regularly following through with your treatment plan will have tremendous benefits on your body, ultimately eliminating those impairing headaches.

 By Dr. Alex Jimenez

-The information herein on "Whiplash Headaches After An Auto Accident" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Whiplash Headaches After An Auto Accident" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.